On this page

 Auto-scaling works on a rolling basis, meaning the process doesn't incur any downtime.

 Atlas analyzes the following cluster metrics to determine when to scale a cluster, and whether to scale the cluster tier up or down:

-memory that Atlas can reclaim for other purposes.
-Atlas then
+amounts of available memory that Atlas can reclaim for other

-Before Atlas scales your cluster tier, it checks that the cluster wouldn't move to a tier outside of your specified Minimum and Maximum Cluster Size range.
+New cluster tier would fall outside of your specified Minimum and Maximum Cluster Size range.